DenKrysos/-Latex-Boilerplate-Book/README.md

 * For sure some more features I can't quite recall.
 That thing is huge...

+### Templates, Examples
+A File that provides Templates for proper Bibtex-Entry-Definition is
+  > "./0organization/1main/8templates/literature_1Template.tex"

+## Modus Operandi, Nodes, Tipps, Tricks

+## Project Divergence
+A lot of Files in here are linked from other Projects.<br/>
+When working "Git-based", this won't be an issue anytime, because then already distinct standalone copies of these files are created.<br/>

+But when working with an Overleaf-Project that you created as a Copy of this Overleaf-Project directly inside Overleaf, the files are still links.
+This is partly cool, because then you always have updates right at hand, whenever I perform such.
+But on the other hand, sometimes you might want to change things, like Package-Options.
+And it appears like that's not possible, because you can't modify linked files.<br/>
+In that case, create the project divergence yourself: Go into the file in question (e.g. "./0organization/1main/2includes/packages/figure_subfigure_caption.tex"), copy its content, remove (delete) the linked file, create a new one with the same file-name and paste the content into.
+Then adjust to your needs (e.g. modify the caption formatting).

+### Recommendation
+Actually, for most cases, I would recommend performing a "Deep Copy" of the Project.
+I.e. not taking over the links referring to files in other projects, but having own duplicates so that the new Project works fully standalone.<br/>

+You can achieve this for example via downloading the Project as .zip from the GitHub-Repository, then in Overleaf choose "New Project -> Upload Project" and give the downloaded .zip.

 ## Overleaf
 The Basis for this is actually an Overleaf Project.
 This is linked with a GitHub-Repository and every now and then synchronized to this.
 So the Git-Repo is actually "only" a fork of the Overleaf-Project.